RocksDB: History

 RocksDB was created at Facebook by Dhruba Borthakur in April 2012, as a fork of LevelDB with the initial stated goal of improving performance for server workloads.

 Integration

 As an embeddable database, RocksDB can be used as a storage engine within a larger database management system (DBMS).
 For example, Rockset uses RocksDB mostly for analytical data processing.

 Alternative backend

 The following projects have been started to replace or offer alternative storage engines for already-established database systems with RocksDB:

 ArangoDB

 ArangoDB has added RocksDB to its previous storage engine ("mmfiles").
 RocksDB is be the default storage engine since ArangoDB 3.4.

 Cassandra

-Cassandra on RocksDB can improve the performance of Apache Cassandra significantly (3–4 times faster in general, 100 times faster in some use-cases).
 The Instagram team at Facebook developed and open-sourced their code, along with benchmarks of their performance results.

 MariaDB

-MariaDB can use the MyRocks storage engine (which is forked from RocksDB) since MariaDB 10.2.5 (Alpha status) and stable since MariaDB 10.2.16 in 2018.
+MariaDB can use the MyRocks storage engine (which is forked from RocksDB) since MariaDB 10.2.5 (Alpha status). and stable since MariaDB 10.2.16 in 2018.